Welcome Alumni and Friends of Worcester State University!

 Rich Korzec Athletic Service Award: is someone who has exemplified outstanding service to the Athletic Department.
 This award is in memory of Rich Korzec, a former golf coach at Worcester State.

-Sean Rollins has spent the last year and half going beyond as an intern in the athletics department to help cover the Lancers Sports teams.
-Between being one of our primary photographers at major events he has taken on a larger role this year in graphics and highlighting the individual success of each sports team as well as assisting other interns in their projects and endeavors whenever assistance is needed.
-Has been on hand for every major team event over the last year and has never hesitated to take on any task, even recently moving into the stats input side.
+Shelby Reaugh has spent the last year going above and beyond as a GA in the athletics department to help cover the Lancers Sports teams.
+Between being one of our primary go-to-for-stats input she has also focused much of her time on updating graphics and pushing out pieces highlighting the individual success of each sports team, NCAA Initiatives to support the department as well as assisting other interns in their projects and endeavors whenever assistance is needed.
+She has been on hand for almost every major team event over the last year taking on the role of primary contact at numerous events to ensure accuracy and complete coverage for all the teams and has never hesitated to take on any task or challenge.

 Rookie Athlete of the Year: for outstanding athletic performance and achievement by a male and female, first-year student-athlete